dm0-/gnuxc/BUILD.md

 ## Runtime

-The system is ready to be started and used normally with this command.
+The system is ready to be started normally, such as with this command.

     qemu-hurd $gnu_disk

-### Using the GNU System

-**Using GNU GRUB.**  When directly booting the disk as above, a graphical GRUB menu will be displayed with a few options.
-A GRUB command line environment can be activated by pressing `c`, and menu entries can be customized or inspected by highlighting one and pressing `e`.

-The first/default menu item will boot Hurd in a standard fashion.
-It uses GNU dmd to start system services, including the Hurd console client.

-To rescue or debug the OS, the next two bootloader options perform a minimal boot-to-shell with a writable and read-only root file system, respectively.

-The last option offers to start a virtual system.
-It is intended to be used when booting the OS on physical hardware that is unsupported by Mach and Hurd.
-This option is effectively used automatically when EFI-booting the disk.
-It boots Linux-libre, which runs the Hurd-based OS in QEMU for compatibility.

-**Using the GNU Hurd console.**  After selecting the default boot option, the system should display a login prompt.
-Two usable accounts are provided, `root` and `gnu`.
-The `gnu` account is a regular user account with `sudo` abilities.

-There are six virtual terminals by default.
-With `Alt+Left` or `Alt+Right` you can switch to an adjacent terminal, and `Alt+n` will jump to the terminal numbered *n*.

-Pressing `Ctrl+Alt+Backspace` will terminate the Hurd console client and return to the GNU Mach console.
-It is preferable to use the `console` service to stop and start the Hurd console, however.
-This command will use GNU dmd to return to the more basic GNU Mach console.

-    sudo deco stop console

-Finally, a graphical desktop can be launched from the Hurd console.
-Run the following while logged into the `gnu` account on one of the virtual terminals.

-    startx

-If instead of directly starting a user's desktop environment, you want to show a graphical login screen, start the XDM service.

-    sudo deco start xdm

-**Using GNU WindowMaker.**  The X environment is provided by `wmaker` by default.
-Applications can be accessed easily from its right-click menu, as can adding new workspaces, etc.  Pressing `Alt+F2` will display a window prompting for a command to execute.

-The default key configuration is fairly consistent with the Hurd console.
-Use `Alt+Left`, `Alt+Right`, and `Alt+n` to switch workspaces again.
-X can be terminated with `Ctrl+Alt+Backspace` to return to the Hurd console.
+There are a few more steps to take below as the `root` user before the OS is finally ready for normal usage.
+See the `RUNTIME.md` file for a more complete runtime usage and configuration manual.

 ### Tying up Loose Ends

-**Configure daemons to start on boot.**  The last line of `/etc/dmdconf.scm` contains a space-separated list of services (defined in `/etc/dmd.d`) to start automatically.
-The provided configuration starts the Hurd console client and login programs by default.
-Change `console` to `xdm` to boot to a graphical login prompt instead of the console, if desired.
-You will probably want to add other services to start at boot, such as `cron` or `syslog`.
-Use the `deco` command to start other services at runtime, e.g. `sudo deco start syslog`.
+**Configure daemons to start on boot.**  Near the end of `/etc/shepherd.scm`, there are space-separated lists of services (defined in `/etc/shepherd.d`) to start on boot depending on the selected runlevel.
+The provided configuration starts an appropriate login prompt and enables swap partitions.
+You might want to include more services, such as `dhclient` or `syslog`.
+Services also can be started at runtime with the `herd` command, e.g. `sudo herd start cron`.

 **Preempt the cron jobs.**  There are some cache databases being regenerated at random times daily.
 Run the cron commands manually if you don't want to wait